Evaluating Feature Attribution Methods in the Image Domain: Experimental Setup

 Once a global overview of method performance has been established using the statistical significance test (Section \ref{sec:analysis:stat_sig}), two or more methods can be selected for a more detailed comparison.
 Such a comparison is then made by performing a new statistical test, this time comparing the methods to each other, rather than to a trivial random baseline.

-In this case, we use the Common Language Effect Size (CLES) to measure the difference between methods.
+In this case, we use the Power of Superiority (PoS) effect size to measure the difference between methods.
 This measure is simply the fraction of images where method A outperforms method B. This effect size measure is less informative when comparing methods to the random baseline, as we expect methods to at least consistently outperform the baseline, leading to a saturated effect size of 1.
-If two methods are selected that are more similar in their performance, the CLES can give an intuition to how often one method (usually a more computationally complex one) outperforms the other.
+If two methods are selected that are more similar in their performance, the PoS can give an intuition to how often one method (usually a more computationally complex one) outperforms the other.

-For example, if the difference in metric scores is very large, but the CLES is only slightly larger than 0.5, this would mean that method A outperforms method B only in a weak majority of images.
+For example, if the difference in metric scores is very large, but the PoS is only slightly larger than 0.5, this would mean that method A outperforms method B only in a small majority of images.
 If computational cost is a concern, this can make it more interesting to choose for the computationally cheaper method.